 Mass Timber is a recent sustainability trend in US design.
 It is at the center of the movement for Of course, it is beautiful.
-It took a while for Mass Timber to reach the US, perhaps because the idea of constructing the primary load-bearing structure with solid or engineered wood was counter-intuitive to some.
-But decades of experience in Europe have confirmed mass timber advantages, which include:

-- Lightweight (reduces foundation size)

-Mass Timber is a recent sustainability trend in US design.
-It is at the center of the movement for Of course, it is beautiful.
 It took a while for Mass Timber to reach the US.
 But decades of European experience have confirmed mass timber advantages, which include:

 - Lightweight (reduces foundation size)